 Depending on the authentication selected, additional input fields may be shown.
 The values provided will be used to update the code sample and for making API calls.

-We created the Reactive Code Samples to show the user what the calling code would look like for a particular input.
+Reactive Code Samples show the user what the calling code would look like for a particular input.
 This lets user specify endpoint arguments in a language-agnostic way but get a language-specific code sample in return.

 This lets the user call your API using the arguments provided.
 The API calls are made using a proxy to avoid CORS related issues in the browser.
 The response is parsed and shown in the console.